lmc-eu/steward/README.md

 Steward is set of libraries made to simplify writing and running robust functional system tests in [PHPUnit](https://phpunit.de/) using [Selenium WebDriver](http://www.seleniumhq.org/).

-## [We](http://www.lmc.eu/english) use Steward, and why could you?
+## What's great about Steward?
 - It allows you to start writing complex test cases in a minute.
-- It makes a lot of work for you: download and install Selenium server with one command; automatically take screenshot on failed assertion; produce test results in JUnit format (easily processable e.g. by Jenkins and other tools) and more!
+- It makes a lot of work for you: download and install Selenium server with one command; set-up browser of your choice; automatically take screenshot on failed assertion; produce test results in JUnit format (easily processable e.g. by Jenkins and other tools) and more.
+- Your tests are run in a parallel, so the bottleneck is just the amount of Selenium nodes you start simultaneously.
 - Simple syntax sugar layer on top of default [WebDriver commands](https://github.com/facebook/php-webdriver/wiki/Example-command-reference) can help you shorten your tests and make them more readable.
+- If you already use PHP, you don't have to learn a new language to write functional tests.
+Moreover, if you are familiar with unit tests and PHPUnit, you know it all.
 - Allows you to plan tests dependencies - need to wait 2 minutes until some event gets through your message queue so you could test the result?
 No problem!
 The tests order is even optimized to minimize the total execution time.
-- Your tests are run in a parallel, so the bottleneck is just the amount of Selenium nodes you start simultaneously.
-- If you already use PHP, you don't have to learn a new language to write functional tests.
-Moreover, if you are familiar with unit tests and PHPUnit, you know it all.
+- Status of the tests could be clearly watched during tests execution, so you will easily know how many test were already finished and what was their result.
 - You can extend it easily by e.g. registering custom events to EventDispatcher.
 Thus you can for example add custom configuration options or change parameters passed to PHPUnit processes.
-- Status of the tests could be clearly watched during tests execution, so you will easily know, how many test were already finished and what was their result.
+- Cloud services like [Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/) or [TestingBot](https://testingbot.com/) are fully integrated, giving you a possibility to run tests with even less setup and without own infrastructure.
-- It is field tested - we use it daily in our company to maintain quality of our various products thanks to hundreds of test-cases.
+- It is field tested - we use it daily in [our company](http://www.lmc.eu/english) to maintain quality of our various products thanks to hundreds of test-cases.
 The library itself is also extensively covered with unit tests.
 - Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is well known and widely used testing framework and